-Here are 9 cost-efficient social media tools that we recommend to help make your personal branding efforts easier..
+Here are 9 cost-efficient social media software and platforms that we recommend to help make your personal branding efforts easier.

 Tools for Monitoring Your Personal Brand